MLDS-NUS/UIDD-jax/README.md

-# I-OnsagerNet: Learning Identifiable Dynamics
+# I-OnsagerNet: Identifiable learning of dissipative dynamics

 This repository contains an implementation of OnsagerNet, a deep learning framework for learning not only stable and interpretable, but also **Identifiable** dynamics from data, particularly for complex physical systems.
-The framework is based on the generalized Onsager principle and can learn stochastic dynamics that preserve fundamental physical structures.
+The framework is based on the (standard) OnsagerNet (https://github.com/MLDS-NUS/onsagernet-jax).

 ## Requirements
 - Python 3.8+